GlobalEmpire/OC-Programs/Programs/OpenTUI/Documentation.md

 ## Functions

-* **OpenTUI.Version**
+* **OpenTUI.Version()**

-**This isn't actually a function, it's a number, and as such you don't call it, but check its value** like any other variable.
+This function returns two numbers, the first is the version and the second is the revision.
 I would advise that any developer using this library check that the version number isn't inferior to the version they developed the program for.
+All revisions are cross-compatible, newer revisions will just be more optimised.

 My goal is that these programs never break their previous implementations between updates, and as such I guarantee backwards compatibility to the fullest extent I can.
 Anything coded for one version of the program will always work in future versions, and I will only increase the version number if I have added a new function or more.